Better Product, Worse Positioning: Why Cybersecurity Companies Lose on Brand

 The vendors winning enterprise deals are not the ones with the best technology.
 They are the ones with the most defensible evidence that their technology works, that their company is stable, and that choosing them is a low-risk decision.

-In a market growing at 13.56% CAGR with 70% sole-proprietor fragmentation, evidence-backed positioning is not a nice-to-have.
+In a market growing at double-digit CAGR, with a persistent talent gap that forces buyers to outsource trust to vendors and frameworks, evidence-backed positioning is not a nice-to-have (VerticalIQ, 2026; ISC2, 2024).
 It is the primary competitive advantage.

 The question is never "is your product better?"
 The question is always "can you prove it to the person whose career depends on getting this decision right?"